September 1, 2019

 The Switch – Nikon D700

 At the beginning of July, I commemorated one year with the Fujifilm X100T.
 Although it is more targeted and limited than an interchangeable-lens (ILC) camera.
 I really believe this limitation is a huge boon for learning.
-The rangefinder-styled camera, with a fast fixed-perspective lens, moves without my conscious intervention to capture a fleeting vision, the same way that a spoonful of soup just rises from my bowl and up to my mouth without really registering in my mind. ...
+The rangefinder-styled camera, with a fast fixed-perspective lens, moves without my conscious intervention to capture a fleeting vision, the same way that a spoonful of soup just rises from my bowl and up to my mouth without really registering in my mind.
+When I think back to my high school photography, tinkering with my father’s DSLR, that whole affair seems rather crude by comparison.
+“A more elegant weapon, for a more civilized age,” is an apt comparison between the nimble, even diminutive rangefinder over the overwrought, glass-clad hand-cannon we call the SLR.
+Only once I freed myself of the concerns of lenses and zooms, and sat down to learn exposure in earnest , could I come back to face the terrible SLR.
+So when my father offered to lend me his main SLR gear bag for a few weeks, I accepted with trepidation, and lent him my X100 in turn. ...

 July 4, 2018